What is Dimensional Weight?

-What's driving dim weight policy changes are a growing number of packages from e-commerce shipments that are not being packed with regard to density of packing.
+What's driving dimensional weight policy changes are a growing number of packages from e-commerce shipments that are not being packed with regard to density of packing.
 This means that shipping containers are relatively large and light weight compared to the items being shipped inside the container, which equates to full delivery vehicles that aren't being used to maximum capacity.
-Here are the most recent shipping changes from major carriers as of September 30, 2016.
+Here are the most recent shipping changes from major carriers.

-What You Need to Know about the Recent Dim Weight Policy Changes:
+What You Need to Know about the Recent Dimensional Weight Policy Changes:

 Under the new UPS rules, packages with a long side of 48″ are subject to a dimensional weight charge.
 The previous threshold was 60″.

 Under the new FedEx rules, the surcharge will also apply to packages weighing more than 70 lbs, with a second-longest side of 30" or greater, or that are not fully encased in an outer shipping container, among other requirements.

 Both FedEx and UPS have also raised their handling charge from $9 to $10.50.